yasmin0988/Teachers/README.md

 ## What it does:
 - Shows courses taught by each lecturer
 -  Calculates total units per lecturer
--  Displays results in a clean table
+-  Displays results in a clean chart

 ## How to run:
 1. Clone the repository: